Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/AzureActiveDirectory.md

 ---
 # Azure Active Directory V2 PowerShell module
 ## Description
 The Azure Active Directory version 2 PowerShell module can be downloaded and installed from the PowerShell Gallery, www.powershellgallery.com.
 The gallery uses the PowerShellGet module.

-The PowerShellGet module requires PowerShell 3.0 or newer.

-Therefore, PowerShellGet requires one of the following operating systems:
+The PowerShellGet module requires PowerShell 3.0 or newer and requires one of the following operating systems:

 Windows 10
 Windows 8.1 Pro